-Like many people, I always assumed that our most established and well known writer of cookery books, Mrs Beeton, was a grey-haired old lady who spent her whole life writing recipes and instructions on how to run a household.
-But actually she began writing aged just 21, and died seven years later of an infection.
+Like many people, I always assumed that our most established and well-known writer of cookery books, Mrs Beeton, was a grey-haired old lady who spent her whole life writing recipes and instructions on how to run a household.
+But actually she began writing aged just 21, and died seven years later.

-Isabella Mary Beeton was born in 1836 and in her short life she wrote several books, published by her husband, most notably Mrs Beeton’s Book of Household Management which sold 60,000 copies in the first year (1861) and continues to be revised and updated over 150 years later.
-It’s still very easy to find original copies of her books and I located one from 1902 and another from 1907, the latter being the ‘new edition’ which had updated some of the terminology for ingredients.
-For instance, ‘pounded sugar’ became ‘castor sugar’.
+Isabella Mary Beeton was born in 1836 and in her short life she wrote several books, most notably Mrs Beeton’s Book of Household Management which sold 60,000 copies in the first year (1861) and continues to be revised and updated over 150 years later.
+It’s still very easy to find original copies of her books and I located one from 1902 and another from 1907.
 These old editions are enormously interesting to read – of course some parts are outdated, but others surprisingly ahead of their time.
-I was particularly struck with the chapter on vegetarianism which suggests it was becoming acceptable even in 1902.
+I was particularly struck with the chapter on vegetarianism.

-Mrs Beeton’s enthusiasm for taking afternoon tea was on a par with the Queen, considering it a necessity when dinner was served late.
-So I’ve chosen two of her teatime recipes, shown here as printed in my 1907 edition of the book.
+Mrs Beeton’s enthusiasm for taking afternoon tea was on a par with Queen Victoria, considering it a necessity when dinner was served late.
+So I’ve chosen two of her teatime recipes, shown here as printed in the 1907 edition of the book.

 3 eggs